Sponge Cake Recipe: Light and Fluffy Delight

 Preparing the Sponge cake recipe Base

-2. Grease and line a 9-inch round cake pan with parchment paper.
-This prevents sticking and helps with easy removal.
+2. Grease a 9-inch round cake pan and line it with parchment paper.
+Saves you from the cake sticking later.

-3. In a large mixing bowl, separate 4 eggs, placing the whites in one bowl and the yolks in another.
-This step is crucial for achieving volume.
+3. Grab a large mixing bowl and separate 4 eggs—whites in one bowl, yolks in another.
+This matters for getting the right texture.

-4. Whisk the egg yolks with 1 cup of granulated sugar until light and creamy.
-The mixture should turn pale and fall in ribbons.
+4. Whisk the egg yolks with 1 cup of granulated sugar until it’s light and creamy.
+Should look pale and drip off the whisk in ribbons.

-1. Gently fold the whipped egg whites into the egg yolk mixture.
-Use a spatula and fold in a figure-eight motion.
-This maintains the airiness of the batter.
+1. Now fold the whipped egg whites into the yolk mixture.
+Use a spatula and go in a figure-eight motion.
+Don’t stir—folding keeps all that air you just worked for.

 Mixing the Ingredients